-8. Prior to the commencement of the use, the development shall be connected to Council's reticulated water supply system, in accordance with Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards in the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.
+5. Prior to the submission to Council of the Plan of Survey, each proposed lot shall be connected to Council's reticulated water supply system in accordance with Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards in the Goondiwindi Region Planning Scheme 2018, to the satisfaction of and at no cost to Council.

-The developer shall provide all necessary water infrastructure to enable the development to be serviced to relevant engineering standards and to the satisfaction of Council.
+The developer shall provide all necessary water infrastructure to enable all allotments to be serviced by a standard water connection to the satisfaction of Council and to relevant engineering standards.

-9. Prior to the commencement of the use, the development shall be connected to an onsite effluent disposal sewerage system in accordance with the Queensland Plumbing and Wastewater Code, to the satisfaction of and at no cost to Council.
-All sewer infrastructure (including effluent disposal areas) shall be fully located within site boundaries, to the satisfaction of and at no cost to Council.
+Prior to the submission to Council of the Plan of Survey, each proposed lot shall be connected to an effluent disposal sewerage system onsite, if or when required, in accordance with the Queensland Plumbing and Wastewater Code, to the satisfaction of and at no cost to Council.